GQAdonis/genui/packages/spikes/fcp_client/docs/GenUI_Protocol.md

 ### **7.2.
 Performance Considerations**

 - **Granular Rebuilds:** A change to a single value in the state should only trigger a rebuild of the specific widgets bound to that value.

-- **Efficient List Building:** Use Flutter's `ListView.builder` under the hood for FCP's `ListViewBuilder` to ensure that list items are only built as they are scrolled into view.

 - **`const` Widgets:** Use `const` widgets in the client-side mapping code wherever possible.